- Good forms help you win business.

-- Optimizing them will help you win even more
+- Optimising them will help you win even more.

 Information about privacy should always be included; it’s a big deal these days and assuring your users that you’re not going to distribute their details to everyone in your contacts list makes it more likely that they’ll entrust their information with you (unless they ask you to share it).

 Building trust with your users is very important, so don’t give them any nasty surprises.
 For example, if they’re signing up to download a document that they must pay for tell them before they commit to filling out the form.
 Introducing a cost later on in the process will only alienate your users and the seat of distrust will be filled rapidly.

 Unless you are creating a form to satisfy “formaphiles” (if indeed they exist), one of the very best tactics is to ask only for the information you really need.

 If you have optional fields on your forms then that is exactly what they are, optional.
 You’ve already decided that as a business case.
 Having optional fields in your checkout or lead generation form is a little bit like asking someone to run a marathon, but instead of just completing a 26-mile run you also expect them to traverse some monkey bars and swim through a crocodile pit along the way.

 Remove the optional fields and you reduce the number of hurdles a user has to navigate to fill out your form, and you will increase your conversions.

 Now think about the fields that remain—are they really necessary in the context of the service or product you’re offering?
 I have to admit to banging my head when I see a fax number as a required field when I’m ordering something online; in this day and age that is like explaining to my five-year-old what a cassette tape is.

 Now you’ve culled the fields on your checkout or lead generation form, look at the ones that remain.
 How can you make it easier for a user to complete them?
 There are a number of techniques that can do this from smart defaults to autofilling—and when implemented well they will reduce the effort your user has to put in.

 3. Use a single column